 No. While you can take the NH real estate course online, you will need to take the actual license test in person at one of the state-approved exam centers.

-Good question!
+This is a great question!
 First off, let's start with some background.
 Real estate agents in New Hampshire can have one of two different licenses: a salesperson license or a broker license.
 Both licenses let you become a real estate agent in New Hampshire, and which license you should get depends on how much real estate experience you have and what your career goals are.

 Every new real estate agent in New Hampshire must start out as a salesperson.
 So if you are just starting your career in real estate in New Hampshire, you will need to get your salesperson license.
 It's an easy answer!
 You can stop reading if that was your only question, but read on below for more information about broker licenses.